 This economic opportunity could act as an enabler for manufacturing sectors to link together and allow economies of scale, perhaps in clusters – as in offshore wind – to enable a range of opportunities from those making canisters and buses to a new generation of domestic boilers thus ensuring the UK takes maximal advantage of the opportunity.

-Tomorrow is budget day, and the industry is watching with interest to see whether the Chancellor recognises that hydrogen is perhaps ready for support to enable it to compete with incumbent industries.
+The industry is watching with interest to see whether the Chancellor recognises that hydrogen is perhaps ready for support to enable it to compete with incumbent industries.
 Other exigencies are currently in the government’s mind, but a strategic vision is also sometimes required.

 Today’s workshop highlighted how joined-up thinking can revive the UK’s manufacturing industry which has dropped from 17% to 10% of the economy in the last 20 or so years.
 The remaining 10% is looking to decarbonize and hydrogen could offer a realistic route to meeting this and the UK’s climate commitments.